sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 ## Monolithic tests vs granular tests

-* EN's test processes are currently better suited for granular tests
+* The testing framework that we are using is better suited for granular tests
 * Monolithic tests are currently easier to generate and maintain

 ## Keeping tests granular

 * Each label is invalid in only one way
-* Combining multiple errors in a single file will mask errors that don't occur, since the testing framework is binary.
+* Combining multiple errors in a single file will mask errors that don't occur, since the testing framework only knows if a label passed of failed.

 ## Drawbacks to granular tests